Virusmater/dmx-priest/README.md

 ```bash
 pi@raspberrypi:~/dmx-priest $ sudo i2cdetect -y 1
 ```
 In my case it was 3f.
-Change it in RPi_I2C_driver.py if needed
+Change it in RPi_I2C_driver.py if needed (better to take it from the variable, but it isn't done yet)
 ### dmx-priest
 install application for recording and playing presets:
 ```bash